Expense Tracking Spreadsheet for Small Business — Automate the Data Entry

 Step 3: Set Up Auto-Classification

-This is where Spreadsheet Agent saves the most time.
+This is where Spreadsheet Agent saves you hours.
 In the column edit modal, add instructions that tell AI how to categorize expenses automatically:

 Column edit modal for auto-classification rules